IIIF/api/source/presentation/4.0/model.md

 The Image API Selector is used to describe the operations expected to occur via the definitions of the IIIF Image API.
 This can be used with IIIF Image API services in order to retrieve a particular image representation, but also can be applied client side on static images, such as to process rotation via CSS.
 If an Image API Service is available, the `source` resource is the abstract image as identified by the [IIIF Image API][image-api] base URI plus identifier, and the retrieval process involves adding the correct parameters after that base URI.

-The Image API Selector has properties following the parameters from the API, and record the values which would be used to fill out the URL structure in the request if a service is available.
+The Image API Selector has properties following the parameters from the API, and records the values which would be used to fill out the URL structure in the request if a service is available.
 If the property is not given, then the default value for the version of the API should be used.

 | Property | Default   | Description                                            |
 | -------- | --------- | -----------------------------------------------------  |